 Initially, MSPs specialized in remote server and network management and monitoring.
-However, many have expanded their services over time to include specializations such as consulting, IT security knowledge, and industry-specific services, etc.
+However, many have expanded their services to include specializations such as consulting, IT security knowledge, industry-specific MSP services, and more.

-MSPs may also aid with the acquisition of software and hardware and the tracking and reporting of hardware and software licenses.
+MSP technology may also aid with the acquisition of software and hardware, as well as the tracking and reporting of hardware and software licenses.

 How do Managed Service Providers Function?